English not your home language? No problem!

 We encourage parents to speak openly with Class Teachers about their children’s needs, and we value input from parents.
 If parents are concerned about their child’s progress and they have not already discussed this with their child’s Class Teacher, we would encourage them to do so.

 As a school we have an open door policy and encourage parents to talk to us about how their child is progressing at Loughton Manor First School.
 Our Inclusion Manager is easily contactable via the school office by telephone or email and always responds to parents’ correspondence as swiftly as possible.
-In addition to this the Inclusion Manager is also available to speak to parents openly or more privately during the week.
-She currently works Monday, Tuesday and Wednesday whole days plus Thursday morning.
+In addition to this the Inclusion Manager is available to speak to parents openly or more privately during the week.
+She currently works Monday, Tuesday and Wednesday plus either a Thursday or a Friday.

 Each term, Class Teachers will either hold a Parents’ Consultation Evening or issue a written report on every pupil’s progress.
 This will highlight strengths and areas for improvement across the curriculum.

 Those pupils recognised by the school as having a Special Education Need or Disability will be recognised on the school SEND register under the category ‘SEND Support’.
-For SEND Support pupils, the Inclusion Manager will aim to make contact with parents once per term to report on their progress and discuss any additional support that is in place.
+For SEND Support pupils, the Inclusion Manager will aim to make contact with parents, alongside the class teacher, once per term to report on their progress and discuss any additional support that is in place.

-For pupils with an Education and Health Care Plan (EHCP), the Inclusion Manager will organise a meeting with parents once per term.
+For pupils with an Education and Health Care Plan (EHCP), the Inclusion Manager, alongside the class teacher, will organise a meeting with parents once per term.
 Where possible, these meetings will also involve any staff working with the pupil in school.
 There will also be a formal annual review held in school to review how well the EHCP is meeting the pupils’ needs.

-Quality First Teaching is in place in all classes and helps to ensure all pupils are able to access the curriculum.
+Quality First Teaching is of paramount importance to us and is in place in all classes and helps to ensure all pupils are able to access the curriculum.
 Teachers are skilled at developing their teaching to meet the diverse needs of the pupils in their class.

 Differentiation is the process by which Teachers ensure that tasks are matched to pupils’ abilities.
 This might involve the use of adult support, different resources being used or different outcomes being expected of the pupils.
 At Loughton Manor First School it is approached in a range of different ways to enable pupils to access the curriculum and help ensure that all pupils can experience both success and challenge in their learning.